Requirements

 Select which connected camera to use, or enter a network camera URL for remote sources.

 How long (in seconds) to hold a card steady before a scan triggers.
 Default: 3 seconds.
+Adjustable in the settings panel.

 Make sure your webcam is plugged in and recognized by Windows.
 Try selecting a different camera source in the HitScan settings panel.
 If using a phone camera, ensure the virtual camera app is running.